Career : 1967 - 1979

 In 1995, legendary player and coach Ron Barassi published his memoirs, which included three teams made up of (A) the best players he had played alongside, (B) the best players he had coached, and (C) the best players he had seen, throughout his celebrated career that began in 1953 at Melbourne.
 Only two individuals made all three teams, and both were from Carlton; Alex Jesaulenko, and John Nicholls.
 Nicholls is universally acknowledged as Carlton’s greatest ruckman and most influential player - but when it comes to sheer football ability; to that rare spark of match-winning genius that sets champions apart, the immortal ‘Jezza’ has had few peers.

 Born in Salzburg, Austria to Ukrainian migrants who later emigrated to Australia and settled in Canberra, Alex played soccer and rugby at first, and was 14 before he discovered Aussie Rules.
 Only five years later, he was a star in the local competition for Eastlake.
-As soon as the club's scouts saw him, Carlton was very interested, but North Melbourne swooped first and signed him to play a number of games for them on match permits.
+As soon as Carlton's scouts saw him, the Blues were very interested, but North Melbourne swooped first and signed him to play a number of games for them on match permits.

 That was a rebuff, but Carlton's recruiters did not give up.
 After convincing Alex and his parents that Princes Park offered considerably more opportunities than Arden Street, a loophole was found in the regulations, and, much to the disgust of the Kangaroos, Carlton successfully contested North's agreement through the Australian National Football Council.
 In the summer of 1966, coach Ron Barassi welcomed Alex to Princes Park, where his form in training, and in the pre-season trial matches, was nothing short of sensational.